(This article was originally written in 2018, updated for 2020.)

 These are the lasting values of how to approach building a true audience.
 Each of us will apply them in our own ways.

 Now let’s get to the tactics.

 There’s a myth that many of us believe in the beginning:

 I’ll just post my blog or videos on social media, and the right people will find it!

 Once you’ve tried this a few times, you’ll realize the truth:

 Unless you already have a true audience, barely anyone saw your content because it was drowned in a sea of millions of other content pieces.

 Even if a few people saw it, they weren’t your true audience, so they didn't engage.

 This is where paid advertising comes in.
 It gets your content in front of enough of the right people... as many as your advertising budget can afford.

 My favorite is Facebook Ads because you can very specifically select what kind of person you want to reach, with what kinds of interests and demographics.
 Based on years of successful experience, I now teach an online course about Facebook Ads.

 The other major alternative is Google Ads, which allows you to reach people who are searching for the specific topics that you write or talk about.
 I’ll be teaching a Google Ads course soon.
 Get notified here: George Kao Launch List.

 The simplest, easiest way to build an audience is through paid distribution, aka buying ads to promote your content.

 Remember: content needs to be authentic (true to you), consistent (your audience can count on you), and relevant (what the audience cares about.)

 Paid distribution is an amplifier of good content, not a substitute.

 This is simply where someone else promotes your content, and you also promote theirs.
 When it’s the right fit between audience and topic, it’s a win-win.

-Look for peers in your niche (or a related one) and with a similar-sized audience.
+Also, look for people in your niche (or a related one) and with a similar-sized audience.
 See if you genuinely enjoy their content.
 If so, reach out to them, praise their content (be specific), and ask if they might want to cross promote so that you can help each other grow your audiences.